 Where is the Mobile Pantry Located?

-The Portage County Mobile Pantry, 817 Whiting Avenue, Stevens Point, Wisconsin 54481, is a non-profit, tax exempt, organization that seeks to ensure that rural residents of Portage County have their food assistance needs met.
+The Portage County Mobile Pantry is a non-profit, tax exempt, organization that seeks to ensure that rural residents of Portage County have their food assistance needs met.
 We are located at the Redeemer Lutheran Church at 900 Brilowski Rd., Stevens Point, WI 54482

 Where can referrals and volunteers be directed?